This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a

 I remember when I first started out on my cooking journey, I had no idea that there was actually more than one type of charcoal out there.
 I assumed it was all one in the same.

 As it turns out, charcoal briquettes and lump charcoal are quite different from one another.

-If you want to learn about the similarities and differences between these two types of fuel, you’ve come to the right place.
+If you want to learn about the similarities and differences between these two types of fuel that feed our charcoal grills, then you’ve come to the right place.
 In this article, we’ve compiled a complete comparison of lump charcoal vs briquettes.
 By the end, you’ll have a clear picture of what each of these types of charcoal are best for – and which is ideal for use in your cooker.

 What Is Lump Charcoal?